 This course focuses on management skills for the 21st century.
 Emphasis is on the difference between managing and leading, leadership styles, and motivational techniques in the organization.
-Topics include diversity in the workplace, organizational culture, organizational change, and effective communication.
+Topics include quality of workforce in the workplace, organizational culture, organizational change, and effective communication.